llaskin/ASTR-Example/README.md

 Requirements:
 * Java must be installed
-* This requires a working Applitools API Key to be added to the Applitoolsconf.xml file
+* This requires a working Applitools API Key to be added to the applitoolsConf.xml file
 * This also requires a local version of Chromedriver

 To run: